-One loan has been assessed as Stage 2 at 31 March 2018 reflecting that its credit risk had significantly increased since recognition.
-Lifetime expected credit losses have therefore been recognised in respect of this loan.
+Due to the potential impact of the Covid-19 pandemic a number of existing community loans with an amortised cost gross value at 31 March 2020 of £0.205m have been assessed as Stage 2 as at 31 March 2020 reflecting that their credit risk had significantly increased since 31 March 2019.
+Lifetime expected credit losses of £0.005m have therefore been recognised in respect of these loans.